-NICaS is a bioimpedance system focusing on noninvasive assessment and monitoring of cardiovascular, respiratory, and fluid parameters.
+NICaS is a noninvasive hemodynamic monitoring system focusing on noninvasive assessment and monitoring of cardiovascular, respiratory, and fluid parameters.

-- Laptop configuration designed for the community and post-acute car such as In-hospital Internal departments, nursing homes, dialysis clinic.
+- Laptop configuration designed for the community and post-acute car such as nursing homes, dialysis clinic and physicians’ office.

 - OEM Module designed for the integration with medical monitors.